 REFLEKT, Switzerland's first independent and non-profit research team, was founded in 2019.
 Since then, a small, powerful team has been carrying out major research with a big impact.
 In order to uncover abuses and promote transparency, they focus on investigative research projects lasting several months, which traditional editorial teams are increasingly unable to handle.
 By presenting their work in an attractive way and publishing it via various channels, they make their work accessible to the widest possible audience.
 In this way, they promote quality in journalism, increase public awareness and contribute to media diversity and a functioning democracy. https://reflekt.ch/

-Information on language
+Information on accessibility and language